StyraInc/regal/docs/rules/bugs/leaked-internal-reference.md

 something else.
 If you don't use underscore prefixes, nothing will be reported by this rule anyway.
 It does however mean that the benefits listed above won't apply to your project.

+## Exceptions

+This rule is not enabled by default for test files.
+In tests, it can be useful to reference internal rules and functions to achieve good test coverage, which would be a violation of this rule.
+If you want to run this rule for tests too, you can set `include-test-files: true` in the configuration for this rule in your Regal config file.

 ## Configuration Options

 This linter rule provides the following configuration options: